 Though the impact on energy intake of reducing energy density is well known, there is less scientific evidence on how changes in texture can lead to reductions in eating rate.
-Through mathematical modelling and a human intervention trial, "RESTRUCTURE: Developing and implementing innovative and evidence-based food design principles to moderate energy intake " will unravel the links between physical properties like food texture, the speed of eating and energy intake.
-By demonstrating some of the causal mechanisms by which these properties may be responsible for overeating, the project results will be used to inform food design rules and tools to guide the development of foods that help limit food intake and prevent overweight and obesity
+Through mathematical modelling and a human intervention trial, "RESTRUCTURE: Developing and implementing innovative and evidence-based food design principles to moderate energy intake" will unravel the links between physical properties like food texture, the speed of eating and energy intake.

 The RESTRUCTURE project is a 5-year research programme co-financed by TKI Agri & Food, a Dutch funding scheme for public-private partnerships.
 This project contributes to the Dutch government’s mission to guide consumers to make healthy food choices (Mission D, MMIP D2, TKI) and increase the supply of healthier foods by the food industry, by implementing additional design principles based on texture and eating rate.